What is the “Magick” behind herbs? What makes them so good for your health?

-Each package of tea has the option of a muslin tea bag.
-If you wish to prepare a cup of tea ½ to 1 teaspoon of dry tea placed inside the muslin tea bag will be enough, based on taste.
-If you are preparing a pot of tea, one tablespoon per quart of water , again prepare to taste, is sufficient.
-Do not throw the used tea or bag out- hang it to dry or place it in the refrigerator for the next cup/pot.
+To prepare a cup of tea, place 1 teaspoon of dry tea inside a strainer and steap 3 - 5 mins (based on taste).
+To prepare a pot of tea, one tablespoon per quart of water, again, prepare to taste.
+If you are using a reusable bag, do not throw the used tea or bag out.
+Hang it to dry or place it in the refrigerator for the next cup/pot.
 Simply add more fresh tea to the existing tea to continue to extract nutrients from the herbs.
-Muslin tea bags can be washed in the washing machine or dish washer using natural soaps.

-Bring your cold water with the herb bag in it to a slow simmer.
-Gently simmer for 10-15 minutes ; remove from heat and serve.
+Add your tea bag with herbs to your cold water then bring it to a slow simmer.
+Gently simmer for 10-15 minutes.
+Remove from heat and serve.

 What is the best amount of tea to use?